juliapartheymueller/juliapartheymueller.github.io/publications.md

 ### Articles in Peer-Reviewed Journals

 Lebernegg, Noëlle S./Julia Partheymüller/Jakob-Moritz Eberl/Hajo G. Boomgaarden.
-2025 (forthcoming).
-"Not a Bioweapon or Is It: The Role of Perceived Threats and Media Use in COVID-19 Misperceptions". *International Journal of Press/Politics*.
+2025.
+"Not a Bioweapon or Is It: The Role of Perceived Threats and Media Use in COVID-19 Misperceptions". *International Journal of Press/Politics*. ([Download](https://doi.org/10.1177/194016122513605))

 Partheymüller, Julia/Sylvia Kritzinger/Markus Wagner.
 2025 (forthcoming).
 "The AUTNES Online Panel Study 2017–2024: A Dataset of Austrian Voter Attitudes and Behavoir". *Scientific Data*.